AlexsLemonade/RNA-Seq-Exercises/README.md

 under "Getting Started".
 Setting up this environment will provide you with all the software and packages you need for the [RNA-seq workshop modules](https://github.com/AlexsLemonade/training-modules).

 Briefly, you need to have successfully installed [Docker](https://github.com/AlexsLemonade/training-modules/blob/master/docker-install/README.md).
-Then you need to [obtain the workshop data from the flash drives](flashdrive-instructions.md)
+Then you need to [obtain the workshop data from the flash drives.](flashdrive-instructions.md)

-Lastly there are two different sets of instructions, for setting up your RNA-seq Docker container, [steps that are dependent on sufficiently fast internet](docker-pull.md) and [steps that do not require internet but use an image from a flashdrive](docker-load.md).
+Lastly, there are two different sets of instructions, for setting up your RNA-seq Docker container, [steps that are dependent on sufficiently fast internet](docker-pull.md) and [steps that do not require internet but use an image from a flashdrive](docker-load.md).
+Check the [schedule](schedule.md) and follow the instructions that are linked on `Docker container set up`.